All Episodes

 All right.

-Now, most people think that people like you who live in a really, really nice place like you couldn't care less what's happening to Detroit.
+Now, most people think that people like you who live in a really, really nice place, like you couldn't care less what's happening to Detroit.

 But listen, you do.

-You don't live in Detroit, you live in Gross Point.
+You live in Gross Point.

 I know.